nwihardjo/Java-Webscrapper/README.md

 ---

+#TL;DR
+WebScraper to scrape both amazon and newyork craigslist website based on the keyword specified.
+Utilised multi-threading to support concurrency on craiglist pagination and amazon items' posted date retrieval which significantly improve the performance.

+---

 # Dependencies

 1. Java 8 JDK with Gradle
 1. JavaFX for GUI framework
 1. JUnit 4.12 for testing suite
 1. Jacoco for test coverage measurement

 ---